joseverdev/dev-playground/README.md

 This project was inspired as a **FREE** alternative to [RunJS](https://runjs.app/) due to its current limitation of 50 runs per day.
 Additionally, by using `vscode` and local `terminal`, you can leverage all the tools, extensions, and configurations that you prefer.

+No more testing limitations, install package depencies, use all the tabs that you like.

 ## Pre-requisites

 ```bash